Concepts

 eforge is harness-agnostic.
 A harness is the agent execution backend - the thing that runs the LLM and tools for each agent stage.
 Two harnesses ship with eforge:

-• pi - Uses pi-agent-core for multi-provider support (OpenAI, Google, Mistral, Groq, xAI, Bedrock, OpenRouter, local models, and more).
+• pi - Recommended for new eforge setup.
+Uses pi-agent-core for provider-flexible execution across OpenAI, Anthropic, Google, Mistral, Groq, xAI, Bedrock, OpenRouter, local models, and more.

 The harness you use to drive eforge (Claude Code or Pi) and the harness that executes builds are independent.
-You can plan in Claude Code and build on OpenAI, or plan in Pi and build on Claude.
+You can plan in Claude Code and build with Pi, or plan in Pi and execute through the Anthropic-specific Claude Agent SDK.
 You can also switch harnesses mid-project by changing your active profile.

 Tiers